• Houses

 Babylon House

-2025 Winner of The John Verge Award for Interior Architecture (NSW)
+2025 Australian Institute of Architects Winner of The John Verge Award for Interior Architecture (NSW)

 Jury Citation